-- 29.1 Every contract and procurement action the Government enters into must comply with: - (a) All applicable laws and regulations;

-- (b) All applicable Government rules, policies and procedures including, but not limited to this Code, the Conditions of Employment and Code of Conduct and the Financial Instructions; and - (c) The Government's strategic objectives and policies including any applicable procurement strategies such as the adoption of sustainable procurement requirements. - 29.2 Public officers must use objective criteria set out in the tender documents to make an award recommendation.
-The Government must only award a contract to a Bidder if the tender represents Best Value.
-Award criteria must be relevant and proportionate to the requirements of the procurement.
-The criteria must not be discriminatory and must be designed to enable bids to be evaluated for best value for money reflecting the requirements and specification. - 29.3 The Accounting Officer must make a contract award recommendation to Cabinet for a procurement with a value of at least \$100,000 on receipt of a report from the Authorised Officer or an evaluation panel. - 29.4 The contract award recommendation must include an evaluation report and accompany the memorandum that is submitted to Cabinet for approval. - 29.5 A contractor that has submitted a bid in response to a Solicitation must not solicit Cabinet or any appointed or elected official to influence the awarding of a contract. - 29.6 Contract awards of at least \$100,000 must be reported to OPMP for publication using the designated medium. - 29.7 If the contractor whose submission has been accepted fails to sign any written contract, the Authorised Officer may either cancel the procurement or decide to select the second lowest, most responsive submission from among those remaining in effect. - 29.8 Each contract must include the rights and duties of the parties, including the scope of work and other terms and conditions of performance.
-Public officers must use standard forms of contract, except where a custom contract has been reviewed and approved by the Attorney General. - 29.9 Where sub-contractors will play a key part in the successful delivery of the procurement, their technical capability, and the general contractor's ability to effectively manage the supply chain may be used as an evaluation criterion in the procurement process.
-Public authorities must encourage general contractors to consider specified businesses for inclusion in their supply chains.
-General contractors should also be encouraged to have due regard for sustainable procurement.
+- 28.1 Every contract and procurement action the Government enters into must comply with: - (a) All applicable laws and regulations; - (b) All applicable Government rules, policies and procedures including, but not limited to the Conditions of Employment and Code of Conduct and the Financial Instructions; and - (c) The Government's strategic objectives and policies including any applicable procurement strategies. - 28.2 Public officers must use objective criteria set out in the tender documents to make an award recommendation.
+The Government must only award a contract to a Bidder if the tender represents Best Value. - 28.3 The Accounting Officer must make a contract award recommendation to Cabinet for a procurement valued between \$100,000 and \$1,000,000 on receipt of a report from the Authorised Officer. - 28.4 An evaluation panel must make a contract award recommendation to Cabinet for a procurement with a value of at least \$1,000,000, by adhering to any procedural requirements set out in the Procurement Procedure Manual.

+- 28.5 An evaluation report must accompany the memorandum submitted to Cabinet for approval of a contract award recommendation when the contract value is at least \$100,000. - 28.6 A contractor that has submitted a bid in response to a Solicitation must not solicit Cabinet or any appointed or elected official to influence the awarding of a contract. - 28.7 Contract awards of at least \$100,000 must be reported to OPMP for publication on the Government's portal. - 28.8 If the contractor whose submission has been accepted fails to sign any written contract, the public authority may either cancel the procurement or decide to select the second lowest, most responsive submission from among those remaining in effect. - 28.9 Each contract must include the rights and duties of the parties, including the scope of work and other terms and conditions of performance.
+Public officers must use standard forms of contract, except where a custom contract has been reviewed and approved by the Attorney General.

-30 Letters of Intent
+29. Letters of Intent

-- 30.1 Letters of intent must only be used in exceptional circumstances.
+- 29.1 Letters of intent must only be used in exceptional circumstances.
 Public officers must obtain the prior written approval of the Director before a letter of intent is used.
-The Director will liaise with the Attorney General to determine whether use of a letter of intent is appropriate in the circumstances. - 30.2 Public officers must not use letters of intent to legally bind the Government to any contract award or otherwise.
+The Director will liaise with the Attorney General to determine whether use of a letter of intent is appropriate in the circumstances. - 29.2 Public officers must not use letters of intent to legally bind the Government to any contract award or otherwise.

-31 Debriefing Bidders
+30. Debriefing Bidders

-- 31.1 The Authorised Officer responsible for each procurement must notify unsuccessful Bidders that their submission was not successful. - 31.2 If an unsuccessful Bidder requests additional information, the Authorised Officer is permitted to share the following details regarding the procurement process: - (a) The specific criteria upon which the award was based; - (b) The value of the successful bid; - (c) The name of the successful Bidder; and

-- (d) Any deficiencies in the bid submitted by the unsuccessful Bidder. - Specified businesses that are not familiar with the public sector may not know they are entitled to feedback, so the Authorised Officer should inform them of the option to be debriefed. - 31.3 The Director must be consulted before any information is released if any Bidder requests information other than that disclosed under paragraph 31.2.
+- 30.1 The Authorised Officer responsible for each procurement must notify unsuccessful Bidders that their submission was not successful. - 30.2 If an unsuccessful Bidder requests additional information, the Authorised Officer is permitted to share the following details regarding the procurement process: - (a) The specific criteria upon which the award was based; - (b) The value of the successful bid; - (c) The name of the successful Bidder; and - (d) Any deficiencies in the bid submitted by the unsuccessful Bidder. - 30.3 The Director must be consulted before any information is released if any Bidder requests information other than that disclosed under paragraph 30.2.
 As certain information received during the procurement process must be treated as confidential information, the Director must make the final decision as to whether the requested information may be released.